rabbitmq/rabbitmq-website/site/quorum-queues.md

 Quorum queues are purpose built by design.
 They are _not_ designed to be used for every problem.
-Their intended use is for topologies where queues exist for a long time and are critical to certain aspects of system operation, therefore fault tolerance and data safety is more important than, say, low latency and advanced queue features.
+Their intended use is for topologies where queues exist for a long time and are critical to certain aspects of system operation, therefore fault tolerance and data safety is more important than, say, lowest possible latency and advanced queue features.

 Examples would be incoming orders in a sales system or votes cast in an election system where potentially losing messages would have a significant